 Your second year consists of six core clerkships, each lasting between four to eight weeks.
 From surgery to psychiatry and everywhere in between, these intensive clinical experiences introduce you to the broad range of medical care and help you identify where your specialty interests might lie.

 In the Surgery Clerkship, you will see a breadth of surgical problems, with exposure to general surgical issues and specialty surgical issues.
-Your experience will be based primarily in the inpatient setting, both on the wards and in the operating room; however, you will also participate in outpatient care.
-We have an extensive didactic program prepared for you, which you will supplement with independent study.
+Your experience will be based primarily in the inpatient setting, both on the wards and in the operating room, but you’ll also participate in outpatient care.

-The Internal Medicine Clerkship serves as a focal point of your second-year education.
-It is the backbone of your training in medicine and the most intensive in-patient experience offered in the department.
-During this rotation, you will experience the breadth and diversity of disease.
-You will learn both the science and the art of medicine and how the two complement each other.
-You will expand your history and physical diagnosis skills, develop the ability to prioritize patient problems and generate a differential diagnosis, and implement patient management strategies and observe their effects.
+The Internal Medicine Clerkship serves the backbone of your training in medicine and the most intensive in-patient experience offered in the department.
+During this rotation, you will learn both the science and the art of medicine and how the two complement each other.
+Your history and physical diagnosis skills will expand, enabling you to prioritize patient problems and generate differential diagnoses.

 In the Pediatrics Clerkship, you’ll participate in all phases of diagnosis and treatment of a wide variety of illnesses of children and infants.
 You’ll spend two weeks on the Vanderbilt Children’s Hospital inpatient pediatric wards, and another two weeks will introduce you to outpatient settings at other pediatric clinics, Meharry Hospital, or community sites around Nashville.
 The remaining two weeks are a unique combination of inpatient and outpatient settings, based on your individual schedule.
 Plus, you’ll learn from your residents and faculty through teaching rounds on the wards and nursery and through fellow students during morning report, held three times a week.